Renunciation

 MN44

-As clear "knowing" becomes established, one realizes that what we assumed to be the self is actually unsubstantial, a result of clinging to the Five Aggregates.
+As clear "knowing" becomes established, one realizes that what was assumed to be the self is actually unsubstantial, a result of clinging to the Five Aggregates.

-For example, an athlete doesn't instantly become a 'good' athlete by merely desiring or trying hard; it happens because of natural ability, training, and practice, which together result in a good athlete.
-At the time of competition, a good athlete lets go of any thoughts and worries and just competes.
-If any adjustments need to be made, they are made naturally, based on past experience.
-Any sense of an 'ego' trying to manage or control the situation only gets in the way of winning the competition.
+For example, an athlete doesn't instantly become a "good" athlete merely by desiring it or trying hard; it happens because of natural ability, training, and practice, which together result in a good athlete.
+At the time of competition, a good athlete lets go of any thoughts or worries and simply competes.
+If adjustments need to be made, they happen naturally, based on past experience.
+Any sense of an "ego" trying to manage or control the situation only hinders winning the competition.

 In other words, if one becomes identified with the process or takes results personally, this is clinging.
-Instead one pays full attention to, and creates the causes and conditions, takes the necessary steps towards becoming a better athlete.
+Instead, one pays full attention to creating the causes and conditions and takes the necessary steps toward becoming a better athlete.

-Simply put, if one has trained properly, is better than other athletes, and has a clear mind not obstructed by thoughts, then the causes and conditions are in place for one to win the competition.
+Simply put, if one has trained properly, is better than other athletes, and has a clear mind unobstructed by thoughts, then the causes and conditions are in place for winning the competition.

-Renunciation requires letting go of attachment to any outcome or any expectations and instead developing the right causes and conditions for liberation.
-Renunciation is the letting go of the I, the sense of me, the sense of this is mine, this is myself and seeing everything as an impersonal process.
+Renunciation requires letting go of attachment to any outcome or expectations and instead focusing on developing the right causes and conditions for liberation.
+Renunciation is the letting go of the "I," the sense of "me," the sense of "this is mine," or "this is myself," and seeing everything as an impersonal process.

 However, until one is fully liberated, one will still experience conceit due to the restlessness created by karmic forces, which manifests as the search for stability in a world where nothing can provide a satisfying, stable, or permanent existence, except liberation itself.